slukits/gini/roadmap.md

 Since the implementation of gini in this stage is a proof of concept experimenting with new ideas an agile test-driven implementation approach was chosen.
-I.e. this road map is a meir sketch of the desired behavior whose specifics are precised along the way if an implemented feature turns out to be useful.
+I.e. this road map is a mere sketch of the desired behavior whose specifics are precised along the way if an implemented feature turns out to be useful.
 Typically the description of the desired behavior is driven until a point is found which seams easy